 Big Plans for Little Kids is an Alberta Education approved non-profit organization.
 We provide early intervention services for preschool-aged children.
 We are fully funded through Alberta Education, so there are no additional costs for either the preschools or the preschool children's families whose child(ren) demonstrate a need.

 Children receive funding based on age, severity of needs, diagnosis(es) and how many hours per week the child attends a structured preschool program.
 Based on the child’s identified needs, a highly skilled and organized single- or multi-disciplinary team is brought together to support each child’s individual requirements.

-All the services received by children and their families are funded by Alberta Learning and therefore must be Education-based.
+All the services received by children and their families are funded by Alberta Education and therefore must be Education-based.
 Each child works with an Educational Coordinator, whose primary role is to oversee the child’s Individual Program Plan (IPP).
-The Educational Coordinator is responsible for coordinating the child’s team of therapists, and observing his/her progress in the classroom, ensuring that the goals set out in the IPP are being reached.
+The Educational Coordinator is responsible to coordinate the child’s team of therapists and observe the child's progress in the classroom, ensuring that the goals set out in the IPP are being reached.

 About 6% of children have difficulties with speech and language.
 When these difficulties persist into primary school, these children may have long-term problems with literacy, socialization, behaviour and school attainment, which can affect their ability to learn and interact with other children.
 Speech and language intervention provides parents with strategies to help children minimize these difficulties so that they will succeed in an educational setting.

 Speech and language intervention typically occurs in an individual or small group setting.
 The primary goal of our program is to help children overcome these difficulties so that they are able to perform well in school and in society.